TufayelLUS/LinkedIn-Scraper/README.md

 Do not flood LinkedIn using your account on a large number to avoid issues with your account.
 I don't hold any responsibility if you face issues with your account in the future.
 Use at your own risk!

 # Loved This Open Source Project?
 Star the repository and share it with your friends who might need this.
 More variants of the LinkedIn Scraper will come soon.
-Keep this on watch for more updates!
+Keep this on watch for more updates!<br>
+If you want to sponsor or buy me a coffee, reach out to my <a href="https://www.linkedin.com/in/tufayel-ahmed-cse/">LinkedIn</a> or <a href="https://x.com/cse_tufayel">X (formerly Twitter)</a>